2014 – 2015

 For more information, please contact the Department of Campus Recreation at 610-436-2131.

-The professional staff of the Twardowski Career Development Center assists students with defining career goals, relating academic programs to these goals, developing job-search skills, and looking for internships and full-time career opportunities.
+The staff of the Twardowski Career Development Center assists students with defining career goals, exploring and choosing majors, developing job-search skills, and securing internships and full-time career opportunities.
 These services are available throughout the entire calendar year in Lawrence Center, second floor.
-A career information library is available for browsing and research.
-Graduate school reference material is maintained for students considering graduate school.
-Other activities of the Twardowski Career Development Center include seminars, on-campus interviews and job fairs with potential employers, resume-writing assistance, mock interviews, resume referral, and a job vacancy/database system.
+A career information library is available for browsing and research; graduate school reference material is maintained for students considering graduate school.
+Other activities of the Twardowski Career Development Center include special events and programs, on-campus interviews and job fairs with potential employers, resume-writing assistance, mock interviews, an electronic resume database, and a job vacancy/database system.

 Additional information is available at www.wcupa.edu/cdc/.